 ONCE THE BOW IS BROKEN – shoot!, that is the title of the very first book of the author and experienced Zen teacher that has been out of stock for a long time.
-In his book he invites the reader to rediscover the fascinating Zen way of archery.
+In his book, he invites the reader to rediscover the fascinating Zen way of archery.
 Far more than hitting the mark, archery is indeed about getting to know yourself and learning to let go of difficulties and blockades.
-A book in which texts, lectures and meditation of Zen practise accompany the message that joy of discovering, growth of trust and love of being are in the centre of our lives.
+A book in which texts, lectures and meditation of Zen practise accompany the message that joy of discovering, the growth of trust and love of being are in the centre of our lives.

-With this holistic approach the art of archery is turned into a fulfilling and caring way of inner liberation that encourages us also to take the next arrow peacefully and unerring into our hands, no matter what the next crisis.
+With this holistic approach, the art of archery is turned into a fulfilling and caring way of inner liberation that encourages us also to take the next arrow peacefully and unerring into our hands, no matter what the next crisis.
 (Description)

 About the energy that we live out of